BAsh2365/Pytorch_Heisman_Prediction_Exploration_Model/README.md

 Previously had: Zachariah Branch (WR, Georgia, Junior); however, all signs point to him entering the draft as of now

+The original prediction was:
+- WR
+- SEC
+- 3842 career yards
+- 40 career TDs
+- 293 yards per game

+Both models are present in the GitHub repo to compare outcomes.

 # notes